emmaev9/Polynomial-Calc/README.md

 # Polynomial-Calc
-The calculator is coded in Java.
-The polynomial calculator is implemented using linked lists and regex.
-The calculator can perform addition, subtraction, multiplication and division.
+The polynomial calculator is implemented using linked lists and regex in Java.
+It can perform addition, subtraction, multiplication and division.